carpentriesoffline/offlinedatasci/paper.md

 extract version information, we eliminate the need for manual checks for updates and facilitate instructors, researchers, and data scientists having the latest software readily available for future use.
-To avoid unnecessary downloads in Internet limited environments the update mechanism checks if the most recent version of the required components is already available locally (based on the filenames of the installers which include the version number) and if the local version is up-to-date it is
+To avoid unnecessary downloads in internet limited environments, the update mechanism checks if the most recent version of the required components is already available locally (based on the filenames of the installers which include the version number) and if the local version is up-to-date it is